A Brief History of Music – From Origins to the Present Day

 Based on improvisation and a clear call-and-response structure, jazz songs soon took over the mainstream and remained solid protagonists up until the Sixties, through a lot of different currents and sub-genres, such as bebop.

-Rock and pop music
+Rock and Pop Music

 Throughout the Fifties, a revolution happened: rock’n’roll appeared and blasted the music scene.
 Originating directly from the blues form, rock’n’roll became a great trend and influenced many different aspects of culture and society.
 It also became a strong foundation for countless other genres and sub-genres, extending to the realm of pop music.

-Groups like The Beatles, for example, worked as a bridge between these two worlds, that were often overlapped in their songs.
+Groups like The Beatles, for example, worked as a bridge between these two worlds, that often overlapped in their songs.
 Other bands like The Rolling Stones, instead, made their classic bluesy rough sound a trend.

-Electronic music
+Electronic Music

 The development of new technologies and computers allowed artists to approach music in a whole different manner.
 They no longer had to play an instrument to compose a tune, they could just use a piece of software or an electronic device to deliver.